Datasheets for Datasets: Introduction

 \section{Introduction}

 Data plays a critical role in machine learning.
-Every machine learning model is trained and evaluated using datasets, and the characteristics of these datasets will fundamentally influence a model's behavior.
-A model is unlikely to perform well in the wild if its deployment context doesn't match its training or evaluation datasets, or if these datasets reflect unwanted biases.
-Mismatches like this can have especially severe consequences when machine learning is used in high-stakes domains such as criminal justice~\cite{facerec_law_us, facerec_law_elsewhere, compass}, hiring~\cite{hiring_ml_us}, critical infrastructure~\cite{water, grid}, or finance~\cite{newinvestor}.
-And even when human lives are not impacted, mismatches may lead to loss of revenue or public relations setbacks.\looseness=-1
+Every machine learning model is trained and evaluated using data, quite often in the form of static datasets.
+The characteristics of these datasets fundamentally influence a model's behavior: a model is unlikely to perform well in the wild if its deployment context does not match its training or evaluation datasets, or if these datasets reflect unwanted societal biases.
+Mismatches like this can have especially severe consequences when machine learning models are used in high-stakes domains, such as criminal justice~\cite{facerec_law_us, facerec_law_elsewhere, compass}, hiring~\cite{hiring_ml_us}, critical infrastructure~\cite{water, grid}, and finance~\cite{newinvestor}.
+Even in other domains, mismatches may lead to loss of revenue or public relations setbacks.
+Of particular concern are recent examples showing that machine learning models can reproduce or amplify unwanted societal biases reflected in training datasets \cite{gendershades, amazon, word2vec}.
+For these and other reasons, the World Economic Forum suggests that all entities should document the provenance, creation, and use of machine learning datasets in order to avoid discriminatory outcomes~\cite{wef}.

-Of particular concern are recent examples showing that machine learning models can reproduce or amplify unwanted societal biases reflected in datasets.
-Much like a faulty capacitor in a circuit, the effects of these biases can propagate throughout an entire machine learning system.
-For example, \citet{gendershades} found that three commercial gender classifiers had near-perfect performance for lighter-skinned men while error rates for darker-skinned women were as high as 33\%; Amazon canceled the development of an automated hiring system because the system amplified gender biases in the tech industry~\cite{amazon}; and \citet{word2vec} showed that low-dimensional embeddings of English words inferred from news articles reproduce gender biases by, for example, completing the analogy ``man is to computer programmer as woman is to X'' with the stereotypical ``homemaker.'' \citet{holstein2018improving} found that many industry practitioners turn first to datasets when attempting to address issues like these, but that the sources of such issues can be difficult to identify.\looseness=-1

-The risk of unintentional dataset misuse increases when developers are not experts, either in machine learning or in the domain where machine learning will be used.
-This concern is is particularly salient due to the increased prevalence of tools that claim to ``democratize" AI by providing easy access to datasets and models for general use.
-As these tools are made available, it is important that the entities who provide them enable developers to understand their characteristics, costs and limitations.